thomasloven/hass-browser_mod/README.md

 | `userAgent` | The User Agent of the associated browser. |
 | `currentUser` | The user currently logged in on the *device*. |

+**NOTE: Because apple is apple; on iOS you need to touch the screen once after loading the frontend before any playback will work.**

 ## `browser_mod.command` service

 Call the `browser_mod.command` service to control your *device* in various ways.